Do you have a busy mind?

 You could call this society in general, some of the Sacculina Carcini's are tiny and you don't feel them, some of them are huge and they weigh heavy on your mind and on your body.

-Thinking like this for 5 minutes or so really allows me to understand the relationship between emotions and incessant thinking, society and ego.
+Thinking like this for 5 minutes or so really allows you to understand the relationship between emotions and incessant thinking, society and ego.
 Incessant thinking and over working is a disease and addiction most of us in western society suffer from.

 What's in control of that addiction?
 You could argue that it's the many hypothetical forms of our old friend the Sacculina Carcini.